Aspher0/NoireLib/NoireLib/Configuration/README.md

 - Ensure the JSON format is valid
 - Try deleting the file and letting it regenerate
 - Check dalamud logs with `/xllog`

+### Migration issues

+#### Migration not executing
+- Verify the `Version` property is incremented in your configuration class
+- Check that your migration's `FromVersion` matches the file's version
+- Ensure migrations are properly registered (nested class, attribute, or runtime)
+- Check `/xllog` for migration discovery and execution logs

+#### Wrong migration path
+- Verify `FromVersion` and `ToVersion` values create a valid chain
+- Example: v1->v2, v2->v3 works; v1->v3 without v2->v3 fails if user has v2
+- Use `/xllog` to see the discovered migration path

+#### Migration executed but version not updated
+- Make sure you updated the Version in your actual configuration class (not just in migrations)
+- Check logs in `/xllog` for potential errors

 ---